Did you know that there are more than 20 pronouns in Japanese? This article explains their meanings and differences in detail!

 Thrid-Person Pronouns

-Lastly, I introduce third-person pronouns (e.g. “he”, “she”).
-As in 2nd person pronouns, all of them sound a bit aloof/distant in speech, so it’s better to refer to others by their (nick)name.
+Lastly, I introduce third-person pronouns (i.e. “he” and “she” in English).
+As in 2nd person pronouns, all of them sound a bit aloof/unfriendly in speech, so it’s better not to use them in a conversation with your friends.

 彼 (かれ, “kare”)/彼女 (かのじょ, “kanojo”)

-彼/彼女 are 3rd-person pronouns that mean “he/she”.
-However, 彼女 is more commonly used as “girlfriend” (and 彼 or 彼氏 (かれし) means “boyfriend”)
+彼 and 彼女 are 3rd-person pronouns that mean “he/she”.
+However, 彼女 is more commonly used as a word meaning “girlfriend”.
+Similarly, 彼 also means “boyfriend”, but 彼氏 (かれし) is more commonly used.

 Example